Mariss Jansons © Priska Ketterer/LUCERNE FESTIVAL

 Bavarian Radio Symphony Orchestra © Peter Fischli/LUCERNE FESTIVAL

 Bavarian Radio Symphony Orchestra

-LUCERNE FESTIVAL (IMF) debut on 28 August 1965 with works by Bartók and Bruckner, conducted by Rafael Kubelík.
+LUCERNE FESTIVAL (IMF) debut on 28 August 1965 in a program of works by Bartók and Bruckner under Rafael Kubelík.

 Chor des Bayerischen Rundfunks © Astrid Ackermann